Singapore and Australia to enter new chapter of cooperation in 2025

 Singapore has previously said that it was “comfortable” with all the three partners within Aukus because it had long-term relationships with each of them.

-Since Singapore and Australia became Comprehensive Strategic Partners in 2015, the two have teamed up on over 100 initiatives in various sectors such as digital and green economy.
+Since Singapore and Australia became Comprehensive Strategic Partners in 2015, the two have teamed up on more than 100 initiatives in various sectors such as the digital and green economy.

 “He is an extraordinary leader for our region and I wish him very well for his future,” said Albanese.
 THE STRAITS TIMES